edmundsj/stubble/README.md

 # Stubble
-A native, inline code-generation tool using the comment templating language
+A native, inline code-generation tool using the comment templating language.
+For more information on the comment templating language, see `ctl.md`

 ## The Problem
 One of the most difficult aspects of code generation is integrating generated code into existing codebases.
 Templating systems typically require full ownership of files or whole directories.